 Granted, the completion problem does not appear to be as grave and immediate a threat to the coherence of set theory as Russell's Paradox.
 But it does raise disturbing questions for the realist: if there is no answer to the completion problem, then there is an essential element of randomness to set existence.
-For once we acknowledge that there are pluralities that inexplicably fail to constitute sets, it is hard to see what grounds there are for picking and choosing between those that do and those that don't: in particular, if the same reasons for accepting that the finite levels $U_0, U_1, U_2, ...$ constitute a set seem to hold for all the levels of the hierarchy without their constituting a set, then what reason to do we have for accepting that the finite levels $U_0, U_1, U_2, ...$ do?
+For once we acknowledge that there are pluralities that inexplicably fail to constitute sets, it is hard to see what grounds there are for picking and choosing between those that do and those that don't: in particular, if the same reasons for accepting that the finite levels $U_0, U_1, U_2, ...$ constitute a set seem to hold for all the levels of the hierarchy without their constituting a set, then what reason to do we have for accepting that even the finite levels $U_0, U_1, U_2, ...$ do?
 Or that any plurality does for that matter?
 Without a solution to the completion problem, then, the actual structure of the hierarchy appears to be unknowable; any claims to knowledge of it would appear to be groundless, as the objects of the purported knowledge might well concern entities that simply do not exist.

-Putnam (1967) was the first to argue explicitly that such questions are answered by taking the principles underlying the iterative conception of set to be essentially modal and, more specifically, by suggesting that a set is not to be understood in terms of the actual existence of a finished thing but as the possibility of its formation (p.
-12):20 as to satisfy the condition.
+Putnam was the first to argue explicitly that such questions are answered by taking the principles underlying the iterative conception of set to be essentially modal and, more specifically, by suggesting that a set is not to be understood in terms of the actual existence of a finished thing but as the possibility of its formation:20

+[T]here is not, from a mathematical point of view, any significant difference between the assertion that there exists a set of integers satisfying an arithmetical condition and the assertion that it is possible to select integers so as to satisfy the condition.
 Sets, [to parody] John Stuart Mill, are permanent possibilities of selection.21

-[T]here is not, from a mathematical point of view, any significant difference between the assertion that there exists a set of integers satisfying an arithmetical condition and the assertion that it is possible to select integers so

-20 See (Hellman, 1989) for a detailed development of Putnam's ideas.
+20 (Putman, 1967), p.
+12. See (Hellman, 1989) for a detailed development of Putnam's ideas and (Roberts, 2018) for a rigorous critique.